 we even have some seating in the garden itself.

-this photo was taken last summer when the dahlias were blooming. we welcome visitors to come sit a spell in our front victory garden/potager.
+this photo was taken last summer when the dahlias were blooming. we welcome visitors to come sit a spell in our front victory garden/potager.happy days,

 marmee